Find similar products:

 Concomitant use of oral Baclofen and lithium resulted in aggravated hyperkinetic symptoms.
 Thus, caution should be exercised when Baclofen is used concomitantly with lithium.

-Since concomitant treatment with Baclofen and anti-hypertensives is likely to increase the fall in blood pressure, the dosage of antihypertensive medication should be adjusted accordingly.
+Since concomitant treatment with baclofen and drugs that lower blood pressure is likely to increase the fall in blood pressure, the dosage of concomitant medication should be adjusted accordingly.

 Agents reducing renal function

-In mothers taking baclofen in therapeutic doses, the active substance passes into the breast milk, but in quantities so small that no undesirable effects on the infant are to be expected.
+In mothers taking baclofen at therapeutic doses, the active substance passes into the breast milk, but in quantities so small that no undesirable effects are to be expected in the infant.

-Baclofen may be associated with adverse effects such as dizziness, sedation, somnolence and visual impairment (See section 4.8) which may impair the patient's reaction.
+Baclofen may be associated with adverse effects such as dizziness, sedation, somnolence and visual impairment (See section 4.8 Undesirable effects) which may impair the patient's reaction.
 Patients experiencing these adverse reactions should be advised to refrain from driving or using machines.

-Adverse effects occur mainly at the start of treatment (e.g. sedation, somnolence and nausea), if the dosage is raised too rapidly, if large doses are employed, or in elderly patients.
+Side-effects: Unwanted effects occur mainly at the start of treatment if the dosage is raised too rapidly, if large doses are employed, or in elderly patients.
 They are often transitory and can be attenuated or eliminated by reducing the dosage; they are seldom severe enough to necessitate withdrawal of the medication.

 Should nausea persist following a reduction in dosage, it is recommended that baclofen be ingested with food or a milk beverage.